 After that, I went looking for a bookshop.
 I didn’t find one, but another shop owner LOANED me two great books!
 The people in Uganda must be the friendliest people that I have ever met.
 That night, I ate in a Chinese restaurant.
 Goma, where I am in Congo, must be the only big city in the world which doesn’t have a Chinese restaurant, so I really enjoyed that meal.

 Saturday morning I took the ferry back to Entebbe and continued to Kampala (after returning the books to their owner – he then gave me another one), about an hour away.
 There I met up with a really great guy, Timothy, who took care of me for the rest of my trip.
 We decided to go directly to his town, Mbarara (I had passed through there 5 years ago when going on my first mission with MSF).
 We took the evening bus, but the driver was a bit too crazy.
-We got off at the first stop, Masaka, and went to a club.
-There we met two other people who decided to continue on with us to Mbarara the next day.
-Like I said, the Ugandans are really friendly people!

 Sunday, Timothy hired a motorbike, to take me to visit his home village.
 It was about 70 kilometers away.
 I met the whole family and a lot of the villagers.
 They don’t get many white people out there, and they seemed pretty impressed that I had come out to see them.
 While we were visiting, a big rainstorm occurred.
 Timothy’s uncle offered to put us up for the night, but we really had to get back to Mbarara where we had left the guys from Masaka.
 The ride back on a motorbike on mud roads in the dark was quite an experience.
 But Timothy pulled it off really well.
 That night, we all went to a bar and had a great time.